GluuFederation/docs-ce-prod/docs/source/operation/logs.md

 **Changing Log Levels using log4j2.xml**

+!!!
+Note
+    It is recommended to use oxTrust UI to change the logging levels.

-Gluu Server logs use the log4j2 logging levels which can be changed in the `log4j2.xml` file.
+Gluu Server logs use the log4j2 logging levels, which can be changed in a copy of the `log4j2.xml` configuration file designated in the JSON configuration.

-`log4j2.xml` can be found in below path
+The original `log4j2.xml` can be found in the following path:

 `/opt/jetty-9.4/temp/jetty-localhost-8082-identity.war-_identity-any-8516765662711672787.dir`

+Move a copy of `log4j2.xml` to any location outside the `temp` directory, then specify the new filepath in the `externalLoggerConfiguration` oxAuth JSON setting.

-And also the same file can be found in all incorporated Gluu apps, i.e oxAuth, IDP, oxAuth-RP and Identity
+The same file can be found in all incorporated Gluu apps, i.e oxAuth, IDP, oxAuth-RP and Identity.

-The available logging levels are :
+The available logging levels are:

 | Log Level | Messages Logged |
 |---------- |------------                  |